What is Title Insurance and Who Pays for It?

 Lenders in all 50 states require title insurance to cover a loan for the duration of the mortgage.
 This is a one-time fee, typically paid for by the buyer.
 It’s listed as a “title service fee” on the loan documentation and covers both the policy and the title search.

-The seller then typically pays for a second title insurance policy to protect the buyer.
+The seller typically pays for a second title insurance policy to protect the buyer.
 This is also a one-time fee, and the cost varies depending on the price and location of the home.

 The cost of title insurance depends on the price of the home.
-To get a rough idea of how this breaks down, take a look at the numbers below, based on the typical .5% – 1% of the selling price.
+To get a rough idea of how this breaks down, look at the numbers below, based on the typical .5% – 1% of the selling price.

 Why Have Two Title Insurance Policies on One Mortgage?